JAlcocerT/JAlcocerT/content/blog/selfhst-0325.md

 ### Better HTTPs and SSL

+As this can be a recurrent topic, I have created [this docs section](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/https/).

 1. I Started to get https with **NGINX**

-2. Then I tried **Caddy** with some of my AI projects last year
+2. Then I tried **Caddy** with some of my [AI projects last year](https://jalcocert.github.io/JAlcocerT/selfhosting-python-ai-apps-caddy/#how-to-setup-caddy)

 The good thing with Caddy, is that it will work as long as you have a good `Caddyfile` written and the DNS records set properly.

-> http challenge will require portforwarding if you are behind a NAT, but with DNS Challenge we are good to go
+> http challenge will require portforwarding if you are behind a NAT, but **with DNS Challenge we are good to go!**

 **What do I like about Caddy**

 Easy setup as per [JimsGarage Video](https://www.youtube.com/watch?v=ZOtUco5EwoI) and this post https://ugeek.github.io/blog/post/2023-10-05-caddy-certificado-https-autofirmado-red-local.html

 {{< callout type="warning" >}}
-Make sure to create the **A DNS Record** pointing to the Pi home address, like `pi-portainer.jalcocertech.xyz` before!
+Make sure to create the **A DNS Record** pointing to the Pi home address, like `pi-portainer.jalcocertech.xyz` before spinning the container!
 {{< /callout >}}